msfrt/PiLogger/README.md

 @reboot /sbin/ip link set can0 up type can bitrate 1000000
 @reboot /sbin/ip link set can1 up type can bitrate 1000000
 ```

+# Logger

+To build and install the logger application on a raspberry pi, cd into the `logger` directory and read the [README.md](logger/README.md) file.

 # InfluxDB